birjj/digitaleksamen-enhancer/README.md

 # Digital Eksamen Enhancer

 A browser extension to add new features to Digital Eksamen (and related subsystems).
+Not affiliated with Digital Eksamen in any way.

 Planned features: